 - ./Device/Vendor/MSFT/Policy/Config/ – Read/Write to change a configuration setting

 - ./Device/Vendor/MSFT/Policy/Result/ – Read a configuration settings

 Take the prefix listed above, then add the policy name.
-For example, enforcing firewall to be on can be done with a boolean type using the OMRI:
+For example, enforcing the firewall to be on can be done with a boolean type using the OMRI:

 Some policies require a special SyncML format to enable or disable.
 These require a custom ADMX policy to apply.
 Templates for some of these, such as for Microsoft Office, can be found online, and some can be found on Windows 10 devices themselves in “C:\Windows\PolicyDefinitions”

 - Force a reboot.
-This a really quick way of determining whether Intune is successfully communicating and managing the device, and also removes any potential system locks that may have been preventing files from being updated.
+This is a really quick way of determining whether Intune is successfully communicating and managing the device, and also removes any potential system locks that may have been preventing files from being updated.